ANNAMAE ROTMAN YOUNG ORGANIST COMPETITION – 2022

 • Application Date – Due by February 15, 2022.
 A maximum of four applications will be accepted based on date of receipt.

 If only one application is received, the competition will be cancelled.
 Application will be available January 14, 2022

 • Previous first place winners of this competition are eligible to compete in this competition again in two years.

 • Venue – Grand Rapids area pipe organ of high quality and versatility, varied from year to year

-• Repertoire – Two or more pieces of contrasting styles and representing different time periods and a hymn
+• Repertoire – Two or more pieces of contrasting styles and representing different time periods and congregational songs.

 - Baroque style – J. S. Bach (can include the Eight Preludes and Fugues – Bach/Krebs), Trio Sonatas, and/or Chorale Preludes.
 One work or any combination of two works by J. S. Bach for a minimum of 7 minutes.